-Component Short description Driver Authentication System designed to recognize / authenticate the driver (e.g., reader and tag, code entered via keypad).
-Could be installed in combination with immobilizer to prevent ignition-on by unauthorized drivers.
-Immobilizer Relay that will deactivate the vehicle ignition by non-authorized drivers or upon panic button activation.
+Component Short description Immobilizer Relay that will deactivate the vehicle ignition by non- authorized drivers or upon panic button activation.
 Could also be activated remotely via the telematics device.
-Tractor alarm Cabin alarm connected to the telematics device input to send an event when there is an intrusion attempt.
-Trailer untethering sensor Sensor connected to the telematics device input that will recognize the tethering / untethering of the truck and trailer.
-Electronically controlled Trailer Lock Permanently installed lock that is connected to the telematics device and can report the status of the lock (locked/ unlocked) but that also can be controlled remotely.
-Magnetic contact Magnetic contact connected to the telematics device input to identify when the trailer door is open / closed.
-Advanced option available: security paired magnetic contacts that cannot be manipulated by a magnet.
-RF proximity sensors RF sensors connected to the telematics device input to identify when the trailer door is open / closed.
+Tractor alarm The cabin alarm is connected to the telematics device input to send an event when there is an intrusion attempt.
+Trailer untethering sensor Sensor connected to the telematics device input that will recognize the tethering/untethering of the truck and trailer.
+Electronically controlled Trailer Lock Permanently installed lock that is connected to the telematics device and can report the status of the lock (locked/unlocked) but that also can be controlled remotely.
+Magnetic contact Magnetic contact connected to the telematics device input to identify when the trailer door is open/closed.
+Advanced option available: security-paired magnetic contacts that cannot be manipulated by a magnet.
+RF proximity sensors RF sensors are connected to the telematics device input to identify when the trailer door is open / closed.
 Very secure, as they cannot be manipulated, but have a bigger power consumption than magnetic contacts.
-Wire-net Installation of a wire-net on the sides, the roof of the trailer and the doors, connected to the telematics device input, meant to trigger an event when an attempt is made to cut an area of a hard sided trailer to access the cargo area.
+Wire-net Installation of a wire net on the sides, the roof of the trailer, and the doors, connected to the telematics device input, is meant to trigger an event when an attempt is made to cut an area of a hard-sided trailer to access the cargo area.
 Light / Motion sensor Connected to the telematics device input to trigger an event if an attempt is made to cut an area of a hard-sided trailer to access the cargo area.
 Mobile CCTV CCTV that records video locally but can also stream video upon request or after an event is triggered i.e., door open.
 Cargo door handle sensor Sensor for the trailer door handle connected to the telematics device input that will recognize the attempt to open the trailer's door.

-Telematics Platform Tracking platform decoding all telematics messages.
+Component Short description Telematics Platform Tracking platform decoding all telematics messages.